X-Ray film recycling X Ray films recycling nationwide

-Medical X-Ray films and MRI films are considered protected health information and must be destroyed and disposed of properly.
+Medical X-ray films, CT Scans, MRI films, dental films, and other medical radiographic records are considered protected health information and must be destroyed and disposed of properly.

 HIPAA rule.